vidita-bit/Connect-Covid-19-Volunteers/README.md

   - mentioned in the file `packages`

  ## Solution to the errors:
   - In any case if error occurs while execution, the reason and how to solve them is mentioned in a readme file `Errors occurred`

+ ### Necessary Warnings:
+   - The email id used for sending mail after execution of program should have following measures otherwise error may occur:
+     1. The email id should be added to enviornment variable in a variable name `EMAIL_USER` and `App password` in `EMAIL_PASS` as used in code
+     2. Turn on `less secure app` settings from given link.
+     3. Create an `App password` which will be added in enviornmemt variable

  ## Execution of Project :
    - clone the files `new_template`, `final_html`, `emails` from the repository